← Back to Resources

 Pros

 • Strong AS9102 Rev C support with traceability.
-Designed to build a fully linked submission package.

 • Automated GD&T / PMI extraction from CAD.
-Helpful in model-based definition environments.

-• 2D + 3D automatic ballooning.
-Good breadth across drawing sources.
+• 2D and 3D automatic ballooning.

 • Digital approvals and role-based workflows.
-Useful for multi-reviewer FAIRs.

 Cons